tmtsoftware/csw-prototype/cs/README.md

 Config Service Http Server
 --------------------------

-The config service application (cs) also starts an http server (on a port configured in the config file).
+The config service application (cs) also starts an http server (optionally, if host and port configured in the config file).
-There is also a scala ConfigServiceHttpClient class that can be used to access the http server.

 The HTTP/REST interface to the command service follows the scala and java APIs:

 | Method | Path    | Query Arguments                           | Response